xtremestuff/protune-transforms/README.md

 ## Naming Convetion

-All files with the exception of the ACES IDTs use the following naming convention:
+All files with the exception of the ACES IDTs & ODTs use the following naming convention:

 `GoPro_Protune_<CAMERA-COLOR-SPACE>_<DESTINATION-COLOR-SPACE>_<DESTINATION-GAMMA>.dctl`

-## Legacy vs V2
+## Legacy vs v2 Transforms

-The Legacy Transforms are based off the derived color primaries identified from the colour dataset: https://colour.readthedocs.io/en/v0.3.10/colour.models.rgb.dataset.gopro.html
+The Legacy Transforms are based off the color primaries identified from the colour dataset that has been reverse engineered: https://colour.readthedocs.io/en/v0.3.10/colour.models.rgb.dataset.gopro.html

 These older transforms have now been moved into a Legacy directory for backwards compatibility.